Nancy Agnes Stancil Pope

 Agnes and future husband Raymond only lived about two miles apart.
 They went to school together.
 Raymond played baseball and basketball in High School.
 He was a starter on the Freshmen Basketball team.

 Raymond was the son of John Thomas and Bettie Pope.
 He was a big landowner.
-John T. and Bettie married 1902.
-John T. was born January 1878.
+John T. and Bettie married in 1902.
+John T. was born in January 1878.
 Bettie was born in 1884.
 Raymond was born Oct.
 9, 1905.
 He was the third of 11 children.

 Raymond's grandparents were Harry B. and Alaga Frances Pope.
 They rented a farm in Beulah Township of Johnston County.
 Harry and Frances married in 1877.
-Harry was born in January of 1854, Frances was born June 1856.
+Harry was born in January of 1854, Frances was born in June 1856.
 He was one of six children.

 Raymond's great grandparents were John T. and Anne Pope.
 John Pope and Anney Ballance married Feb.
 17, 1848, in Johnston County.
 Thomas Bagley was a witness.
 John was born in 1829 and Anne was born in 1822.
 They had three children.
 John was a cooper in 1860 and had an estate worth $500.
 John died before the 1870 Census.
 Anne was farming and sons Harry and Daniel helped her.